 In Year 9 all students start their GCSE learning scheme with the new GCSE Science Curriculum.
-Current students in Year 9 will be the first to take the new – style GCSE Science exam that the Government have announced.
+Current students in Year 11 will be the first to take the new – style GCSE Science exam that the Government announced in 2015.
 These will be first examined in summer 2018.
 This early start also allows a Triple Science GCSE to be delivered.
-Although well prepared in years 7 and 8, work in Year 9 may appear to be more challenging than expected because students are being prepared for the new more rigorous GCSEs.
+Although well prepared in Years 7 and 8, work in Year 9 may appear to be more challenging than expected because students are being prepared for the new, more rigorous, GCSEs.

-Current year 9 students will sit their GCSE exams in 2018, they will be assessed with 6 x 1 hour 15 minutes papers (2 Biology, 2 Chemistry, 2 Physics) in both Foundation and Higher Tier, each worth 16.7 % of the total GCSE.
+Students continue to work through the GCSE course in Years 10 and 11.
+In the summer exams at the end of Year 11, any students taking the ‘Trilogy’ (worth 2 GCSEs) will be assessed with 6 x 1 hour 15 minutes papers (2 Biology, 2 Chemistry, 2 Physics) in both Foundation and Higher Tier, each worth 16.7 % of the total GCSE.
 Questions are made up of multiple choice, structured, closed short answer and open response.

-The most able students will embark on separate GCSE’s in Biology, Chemistry and Physics 6 x 1 hour 45 minute papers (2 Biology, 2 Chemistry, 2 Physics) in both Foundation and Higher Tier.
-Each worth 50% of each separate GCSE
+The most able students will embark on separate GCSEs in Biology, Chemistry and Physics.
+Completing 6 x 1 hour 45 minute papers (2 Biology, 2 Chemistry, 2 Physics) in both Foundation and Higher Tier.
+Each paper is worth 50% of each separate GCSE.

 More information can be found here: